DDMAL/MIRAI/README.md

 <br>

 In the example above, selecting the group "co-investigator" from the dropdown for __Project Group__ automatically will place the individual in that respective group on the website.
-Other details such as "link" and "affiliation" are not required, but they can be used to link to others' work and provide more context.
+Other details such as "link" and "institution" are not required, but they can be used to link to others' work and provide more context.

 #### Participants